wimpysworld/obs-studio-portable/README.md

  - **I want a version of OBS Studio for Ubuntu that has all the features enabled, *by default***
    - I use lots of 3rd party OBS Studio plugins in my stream configuration.
  - **I stream from two different locations using multiple computers**
-   - [Syncthing](https://syncthing.net/) keeps most of my streaming configuration synced between sites, but I'd like to include OBS Studio itself.
+   - [Syncthing](https://syncthing.net/) sync my streaming configuration between sites, but I'd like to include OBS Studio itself.
- - **I sometimes make changes to my OBS Studio configuration from various computers**
+ - **I make changes to my OBS Studio configuration from various computers**
    - Keeping these changes in sync manually can be cumbersome.
-But now I can automate that with [Syncthing](https://syncthing.net/).
+But now I can automate that with [Syncthing](https://syncthing.net/) and Portable OBS Studio.
  - **I stream to multiple channels**
    - Having discrete OBS Studio instances is easier to work with than switching between dozens of Profile and Scene Collection combinations.
  - **I don't want to deal with flag day releases of new software**
-   - New software is wonderful, but I'd like more control over when and how I upgrade each of my streaming configuration instances.
+   - New software is wonderful, but want to control when and how I upgrade each of my streaming configuration instances.
  - **My stream integrations are not (currently) compatible with confined packages of OBS Studio**
    - I have some funky stream integrations, and will likely create more.
  - **I sometimes stream how to do stuff with OBS Studio**
-   - Being able to run demo instances of OBS Studio with isolated configurations is great for this.
+   - Being able to run *"demo"* instances of OBS Studio with isolated configurations is great for this.
- - **I want a stable streaming setup and an WIP streaming setup**
+ - **I want a stable OBS setup and an in-development OBS setup**
-   - When developing new features for my stream, I want to freely experiment with new versions of OBS Studio and plugins without fear of breaking my stable setup.
+   - When developing new features for my stream, I want to freely experiment with new versions of OBS Studio and it's plugins without fear of disrupting my stable setup.
- - **I sometimes need old and new version of OBS Studio available**
+ - **I sometimes need old and new versions of OBS Studio available**
-   - I have some streaming projects that are archived and do not need upgrading, but I do want to reference from time to time.
+   - I have some streaming projects that are archived and do not need upgrading, but I do want to reference them from time to time.

 # Batteries included

 I am extremely thankful to the OBS Studio developers and developers of the growing list of excellent plugins.
-The Portable build of OBS Studio for Ubuntu celebrate the best of what is available.
+These Portable build of OBS Studio for Ubuntu celebrate the best of what's available.
 Thank you! 🙇

 Here are the 3rd party plugins that come bundled with OBS Studio Portable for
 Ubuntu: